New Research and Applications for Teaching Reading Workshop

 Overview

-The purpose of this online, two-week non-credit Workshop is to provide educators with insight and practice with teaching applications that stem from most recent research for teaching struggling readers, including English Learners.
-The Workshop’s teaching applications for both assessment and intervention are designed primarily for students reading below grade level expectations from the primary grades through high school as well as adult learners enrolled in literacy programs.
+This online, non-credit workshop is designed for those experienced literacy professionals who wish to “catch up” with what’s new in the field of reading research and add to their teaching tool box with updated perspectives on interventions based on this research.
+The workshop’s teaching applications for both assessment and intervention are designed primarily for students reading below grade level expectations from the primary grades through high school as well as adult learners enrolled in literacy programs.
 The activities presented in this Workshop are appropriate for in-person or remote implementation.

-The reading areas addressed in this workshop program offer seminal and more recent perspectives on the following: assessment and intervention implications of updated models of reading; phonemic awareness and word recognition; vocabulary and reading fluency; comprehension of both narrative and informational text; and academic language.
+The reading areas addressed in this workshop program offer seminal and more recent perspectives on the following: assessment and intervention implications of updated theoretical models of reading; speech to print methodologies for phonemic awareness, word recognition, and spelling; vocabulary and reading fluency; newer research suggestions for teaching inference; summarization and self-questioning in comprehension; and academic language.

-This twelve-hour Workshop is divided into six major topic sessions involving several reading assessment and/or intervention strategies that can be applied and modified for use in teaching readers who perform below grade level expectations.
-Sessions will be asynchronous and participants are encouraged to work at their own pace during the two weeks the Workshop is open, including weekends.
+This twenty-hour Workshop is divided into six major topic sessions involving several reading assessment and/or intervention strategies that can be applied and modified for use in teaching readers who perform below grade level expectations.
+Sessions will be asynchronous and participants are encouraged to work at their own pace during the three weeks the workshop is open.
 The workshop’s introductory session provides an overview of updated models of reading (Nation, 2019; Tunmer & Hoover, 2019) that serves as the structure for guiding practitioners’ assessment and intervention of reading skills for use in the Workshop’s other topic sessions.
 Participants must submit a final project based on at least one session topic that aligns with their current educational placement.
 Teaching applications are appropriate for in-person and remote delivery.
 The Workshop will conclude with participant reflection and evaluation of their activities and work on their practice.

 Audience

-This Workshop is appropriate for experienced general education classroom teachers, special education teachers, content area teachers, academic intervention specialists and reading specialists, coaches, and other educational professionals who provide services to struggling readers or related training to teachers on reading assessment and intervention for this population.
+This Workshop is appropriate for general education classroom teachers, special education teachers, content area teachers, academic intervention specialists and reading specialists, coaches, and other educational professionals who have prior experience providing services to struggling readers or related training to teachers on reading assessment and intervention for this population.
+It is not appropriate for those who want a basic introduction to teaching reading to struggling students.
 The Workshop’s teaching applications are designed primarily for students reading below grade level expectations from the primary grades through high school.
 By extension, the Workshop is also appropriate for teachers of adults who are participating in basic literacy programs or preparation programs to sit for the TASC.

 Demand